RazvanSmeu/VismaACLabs/docs/Setup.md

 making quick queries and connecting to the server and `MySQL Shell` for a command line interface for MySQL

+* Next wait for the download to finish and set up a password
+* After everything is done you should be able to connect to the server using MySQL workbench
+* To connect to the server using the shell just go to the folder where the MySQL is saved

+`cd C:\Program Files\MySQL\MySQL Server 8.0\bin`

+and to connect:

+`mysql -u root -p` and type the password

 ##Intellij

 * Download Intellij from [here](https://www.jetbrains.com/idea/download/#section=windows)